 B) Do you feel connected to something bigger than you?
 Are you in a state of loneliness, separation and isolation or are you connected to the whole?
 What change do you want to see in the world?How will you use your gifts to serve your ideal clients and be the best solution to their challenges?
 How in touch are you with your voice?
 What is your message?
 What are you taking a stand for in order to make the world a better place?

 C) What is the ideal vision for your career?
 Who are you here to serve?
 Who are your ideal clients?
 What makes them ideal?
 What is their psychological landscape?
 What is their biggest pain-point and struggle?
 What do they want instead?
 What are their demographics?
 How much do you want to be making?
 How many hours do you want to be working?
 What will you no longer tolerate?

 D) What is your vehicle for self-expression?
 In other words, what is your marketing strategy?
 How will you get out of your comfort zone to spread your message, build relationships, and enroll your ideal clients?

-While these questions can make for an excellent journaling exercise, they will not get you the results you seek.
-This is because knowledge is only applicable to the extent that it is utilized.
-Transformation happens in the implementation.
-For example, I could give you instructions on how to ride a bike but until you get on a bike and practice riding it, you will not develop the muscle memory to be able to ride a bike.
+These questions can make for great journaling.
+However, transformation requires implementation.
+For instance, I could give you instructions on how to ride a bike but until you get on a bike and practice riding it, you will not develop the muscle memory to be able to ride a bike.
 It is action that embeds habits and makes them second nature.
-It is difficult to change habits because we have a primal fear of change.
-All organisms, including human beings, experience homeostasis (resistance to change) so the natural tendency is to maintain or revert to the status quo.
 “Life begins at the end of your comfort zone.”
-Awareness, accountability, mindset support and championing will get you out of your comfort zone and expand your life.
-It is through making the familiar, unfamiliar and vice-versa – that you grow into a fuller, happier, thriving, version of you.
+Awareness, action, accountability, mindset support and championing will get you out of your comfort zone to expand your life.
+It is through making the familiar, unfamiliar and vice-versa – that you grow into a fuller expression of you.